-Activity Date/s Notes Preparation for Professional Experience Various Pre-service teacher makes contact with the school.
-30 days of supervised teaching practice 12 Aug to 20 Sep Supervised teaching in specific teaching area(s) and ongoing observation of practice (full lessons at 50% teaching load).
-Preparation of interim evaluation OR at-risk form Copy emailed to UQ Week of 26 Aug The supervising teacher discusses the completed evaluation form with the pre-service teacher and the evaluation form is signed by all parties OR the supervising teacher/school to contact UQ to discuss concerns with pre-service teacher progress.
-Preparation of Final Professional Experience Recommendations report Week of 16 Sep The supervising teacher discusses the completed evaluation form with the pre-service teacher and the evaluation form is signed by all parties.
-See page 17 for more information.
-Final Professional Experience Recommendations report given to pre-service teacher.
-Copy emailed to UQ Week of 16 Sep or on completion of any required make-up days Give the signed original evaluation form to the pre-service teacher.
-The school coordinator of pre-service teachers emails a copy of the signed report to UQ.
-The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
-Pay claim forms Friday 20 Sep or on completion of approved make-up days Supervising teacher and school coordinator complete pay claim forms.
-The Coordinator signs and posts, faxes or emails the pay claims to UQ.
-See section - Forms for Professional Experience for details/process.
+Event Date/s Notes Professional experience preparation Approx. 2 week prior to first day of placement.
+Pre-service teacher makes contact with the professional experience school.
+6 week block of supervised teaching practice Monday 20 th April to Friday 29 th May 2020 6 weeks of teaching If a new school from the students previous placement, then 2 days of observation and settling into school environment and context, as well as planning and consulting with supervising teacher(s) for future teaching Segments of lessons half way through Week 1.
+Full lessons to start towards end of Week 1.
+Sequences of lessons to commence in Week 2 until end of placement.
+Students should be at 50 per cent of a full-time teaching load by end of Week 2.
+Preservice teacher observations continue throughout placement.
+Due to GTPA component, the student must have the opportunity to plan, teach and assess a four-week topic/unit (at least).
+Preparation of interim evaluation OR at-risk form Interim Report - Preservice teacher to upload - do not email to UQ At Risk Form - Email to UQ Week beginning 24 August The supervising teacher discusses the completed evaluation form with the pre-service teacher and the evaluation form is signed by all parties OR the supervising teacher/school to contact the UQ facilitator in the first instance to discuss concerns with pre-service teacher progress.
+Please do not email Interim Reports to UQ.
+Student is to upload to their 'Blackboard' site.
+Preparation of Final professional experience recommendations report Week beginning 14 September The supervising teacher discusses the completed report with the pre-service teacher and the report is signed by all parties.
+Final professional experience recommendations report given to pre-service teacher.
+Preservice teacher uploads.
+Week beginning 14 September or on completion of any required make-up days The school coordinator of pre-service teachers retains a copy of the evaluation form for school records.
+Preservice teacher uploads finalised report to 'Blackboard' Pay claim forms Friday 18 September or on completion of approved make-up days Supervising teacher and school coordinator complete pay claim forms.
+The Coordinator signs and emails the pay claims to UQ.

-Important: All of The University of Queensland forms relating to the professional experience are located on the School of Education website at https://education.uq.edu.au/achieving-professional-engagement
+Further information and relevant forms for EDUC4625 can be found here https://education.uq.edu.au/achieving-professional-engagement